jreyesr/jreyesr.github.io/content/posts/terraform-declarative-api-management-1/index.md

 }
 ```

 Here we use validators to ensure that the instance URL looks like a URL.
-Also note that the Client Secret has `Sensitive: true`, which "indicates whether the value of this attribute should be considered sensitive data.
+Also note that the Access Token has `Sensitive: true`, which "indicates whether the value of this attribute should be considered sensitive data.
 Setting it to true will obscure the value in CLI output."
 Neat.

 Those changes are [here](https://github.com/jreyesr/terraform-provider-firefly/commit/c2c537adbe545091840d2e508b608dbfdd01dd7a).